128technology/docs/docs/plugin_monitoring_agent.md

 ### Metric collector

 The `t128_metrics` input is responsible for collecting the configured metrics from a running system.
 By default, the metrics specified in `/etc/128t-monitoring/collectors/t128_metrics/default_config.toml` will be used by the collector.
 This represents a set of pre-configured metrics that 128T recommends a network operator to monitor.
-The various configuration options available under `authority > monitoring > input > metrics` are as follows
+The various configuration options available under `authority > monitoring > input > metrics` are as follows:

 | Element | Type    | Description                                                  |
 | ------- | ------- | ------------------------------------------------------------ |